Postgraduate ( full-time, part-time)

 Our course will provide you with the breadth and depth of experience to fully engage with all aspects of minimally invasive and robotic surgery including the latest technological advances.

 We're home to the Postgraduate Medical Institute (PMI), which has its own £10 million building on our Chelmsford campus.
 It features state-of-the-art laboratory and training facilities and lecture theatres linked with partner hospital sites.
 In conjunction with Colchester Hospital University Foundation Trust, we’ve funded a £2 million building specifically for minimally-invasive surgery research and a training centre.

 Designed by clinical experts, the course will prepare you to advance your career development and opportunities in this area of surgical specialism.
 On successful completion you’ll be ideally suited to pursue a higher surgical training post or postgraduate study at MD or PhD level.

-Teaching will be supported by a range of activities such as group collaborations, surgical demonstrations, skills stations, live theatre video link, workshops, tutorials, lectures and seminars.
+Teaching will be supported by a range of activities such as group collaborations, surgical demonstrations, skills stations, workshops, tutorials, lectures and seminars.
 These will all be used to build on your existing knowledge along with a combination of clinical scenarios and real cases.

 You’ll be assessed using a wide range of strategies throughout the course, including objective structured clinical examinations, simulation practice training sessions and written assignments.

 Please note that modules are subject to change and availability.

 The Faculty of Medical Science, opened in 2014, is founded on the strong international reputation of our flagship Postgraduate Medical Institute.
 Based on our riverside campus in Chelmsford and Young Street campus in Cambridge, we deliver innovative and clinically relevant teaching and research across two departments:

 Thanks to our close relationships with the major clinical-care providers in the east of England, there are significant opportunities for collaboration and student placements across a variety of clinical sites.